MetaMask/metamask-docs/wallet/how-to/discover-multiple-wallets.md

 EIP-6963 by default.

 If you don't have the SDK set up, you can directly update your dapp code to support EIP-6963.
+See the [test dapp source code](https://github.com/MetaMask/test-dapp) for an example of how to implement this.